redis/Redis-Insight-Guides/guides/quick-guides/vector-similarity-search/query-vectors.md

 ## Exact Search for most similar products
-Let's use the first mobile phone as the query item and find the top 2 most visually similar products **SPOILER ALERT:**  It's not the chair, patio light or the two-seater sofa
+Let's use the first mobile phone as the query item and find the top 2 most visually similar products.
+**SPOILER ALERT:**  It's not the chair, patio light or the two-seater sofa.

 ```redis Using FLAT index
 FT.SEARCH idx1 //FLAT index